Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 By understanding the extremes of our personality, we can proactively address these challenges, seek support, and develop healthier coping mechanisms.
 Go <a href="/blog/enneagram/enneagram-stress-number" >here to explore how stress leads to our shadow side</a>.
 With these Enneagram insights let us face our vulnerabilities, celebrate our strengths, and proactively transform our mental health.

+If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram.

 <svelte:head>

 <script type="application/ld+json">